omari91/omari91.github.io/README.md

 ## 🔧 About

-I'm an MSc Electrical & Electronic Engineering candidate based in Berlin, Germany, and an IEEE researcher presenting at the Forum for Innovative Sustainable Transportation Systems (FISTS 2026).
+I'm an MSc Electrical & Electronic Engineering candidate based in Berlin, Germany, and an IEEE researcher.

 My work spans **grid digital twins**, **EV charging infrastructure optimization**, and **real-time power systems engineering**, with a focus on German energy regulations (VDE-AR-N 4110, §14a EnWG) and production-grade implementations.